 Yes.
 With the elf workforce no longer producing toys, it will free up numerous toy experts, including many with management experience, to conduct due diligence and monitor vendors.
 Additionally, the North Pole has strong infrastructure for monitoring.
 Santa already knows who’s sleeping, who’s awake, and who’s been bad or good.
 This can be adopted to vendor management so vendors better be good for goodness sake.

 How do the vendor’s financials, experience, legal knowledge, reputation, operations, and controls look?
 Does it rely on subcontractors?
 Does it have sufficient Christmas spirit, or is it run by a Grinch?

 Does the contract look out for the North Pole’s interests?

 Is it a good idea to start outsourcing toy making at the North Pole?
-Only Santa, Mrs. Claus and their key elf advisors can make that decision after carefully considering all the factors, risks and controls.
-With all the good boys and girls in the world are counting on him, there’s no room for error.
+Only Santa, Mrs. Claus, and their key elf advisors can make that decision after carefully considering all the factors, risks, and controls.
+With all the good boys and girls in the world counting on him, there’s no room for error.